12 steps to a successful shearing day and gorgeous fleece

 The Value of Black sheep and other nonconformists

 Helpful Resources to help you live your dreams:

 This is a basic how-to sheep raising book that every sheep breeder should have.
 It includes the basics of choosing your breed, breeding, feeding and housing.
 There is a section on doing your own shearing, how to roll a fleece and how to skirt it.
 Written by Paula Simmons Greene, an experienced spinner and weaver and partner in the Patrick Greene Carding cartel.
 There are suggestions for fleece use, as well.

 Storey’s Basic Country Skills: A Practical Guide to Self-Reliance

 This is a one-stop encyclopedia of many of the Storey Guides in digest form.
 You need this book if you ever plan to one day have your own homestead and raise your own food.

 This book is more like a huge, kitchen recipe book.
 Ms. Emery hasn’t tested and tried the recipes in this book.
-They are a compilation from tips and recipes that were sent to her by country folk with lots of life experience.
-The initial glances will make it seem disorganized and random, but there are treasures herein, if you take the time to look.
+They are a compilation of tips and recipes that were sent to her by country folk with lots of life experience.
+The initial glances will make it seem disorganized and random, but there are treasures herein if you take the time to look.